Katolus/functions/README.md

 `functions-cli` is a utility package written in Python.
-It is built to help a developer code, test and deploy FaaS (Function as a Service) resources.
+It is built to help the developer code, test and deploy FaaS (Function as a Service) resources.

 It is using `docker` to build and orchestrate the functions locally.
 To deploy them to any of the cloud providers you need to have relevant software installed and appropriate authorization to deploy them.